How to support children with motor co-ordination difficulties

 Children can develop motor co-ordination skills at different rates.
 Please click on the links below to find a general guide of what is typically expected at each age.

-If you feel your child does experience difficulties with motor co-ordination skills please use the information on this page to help develop their skills or when liaising with the Occupational Therapist they may have given this advice.
+If you feel your child does experience difficulties with motor co-ordination skills please use the information on this page to help develop their skills or when you first talk to the Occupational Therapist they may have given this advice.
 Please click on the titles below to see advice sheets about how to develop your child’s foundation skills.

 Advice on Fine Motor Skills